 - Better monitoring systems: In addition to commanding more stringent, centralized control and maintenance of their dikes, the Dutch also use automated surveillance systems to keep an eye on how their levees are holding up.
 They installed fiber-optic and electronic sensors in dike structures to report changes back to a central monitoring station.
 Several other systems monitor water pressure and water level.

 Much of the Dutch levee system relies on the understanding that levees require regular maintenance, constant monitoring and a long-term appreciation for how rivers, oceans and storms behave.
 When these are in place, communities can thrive safely alongside the beauty and convenience of coastal and riverside areas.
 It's when we fail to remember this that rivers and oceans become destroyers.

-Explore the links on the next page to learn more about storms, the ocean and other feats of human and natural engineering.
+Explore the links below to learn more about storms, the ocean and other feats of human and natural engineering.

 - "The Appealing River Landscape - Green Rivers."
 Royal Haskoning.
 (Aug.
 1, 2008) http://www.royalhaskoning.com/Royal_Haskoning/water_and_environment/ en-GB/Projects/Spatial/The+Appealing+River+Landscape+-+Green+Rivers.htm?ref=1

 - Dolfman, Michael L., Soldielle Fortier Wasser and Bruce Bergman.
 "The effects of Hurricane Katrina on the New Orleans economy."
 Monthly Labor Review.
 June 2007.
 (Aug.
 1, 2008)http://www.bls.gov/opub/mlr/2007/06/art1full.pdf

 - Gonzales, John Moreno.
 "Sign of Katrina Fatigue?
 Storm memorial delayed."
 Associated Press.
 July 12, 2008.
 (Aug.
 4, 2008)